-Although the IBM i is a reliable system, backups are required.
+Although the IBM i is a reliable system, there are certain risks associated with backup.
 Data that changes often should be backed up daily.
-System data and data that only changes pe-riodically should be backed up weekly.
-Data recovered from a site failure, disk failure, or cor-rupted data cannot be properly restored if it is not saved on a regular and disciplined basis.
+System data and data that only changes periodically should be backed up weekly.
+Data recovered from a site failure, disk failure, or corrupted data cannot be properly restored if it is not saved on a regular and disciplined basis.

-To define a backup strategy, IBM defines the save window as the amount of time that a sys-tem is permitted to be unavailable to users while administrators perform save operations.
+To define a backup strategy, IBM defines the save window as the amount of time that a system is permitted to be unavailable to users while administrators perform save operations.
 Backup strategies are defined as simple, medium, or complex.